The South Magnetic Pole wandered off the continental shelf!

 The jigsaw sequence of logic and evidence requires detailed examination and close comparison of the data in order to understand the process of paramagnetic oxygen transport to high latitude ozone conversion and how that process is instrumental to global climate change.
 A major obstacle to working with the published data is the diversity of presentation methods.
 Mercator vs. polar geography, scale, orientation, and location make perception difficulties that cloud meteorological understanding.
 The reader is urged to closely examine the location of each pattern in the process.

-The process of tropospheric transport of paramagnetic oxygen toward mid-latitude conversion into stratospheric ozone accumulations within jet streams at tropopause breaks and also toward high-latitude conversion at low-altitude polar tropopauses over global magnetic maxima.
+The process of tropospheric transport of paramagnetic oxygen toward mid-latitude conversion into stratospheric ozone accumulations within jet streams at tropopause breaks and toward high-latitude conversion at low-altitude polar tropopauses over global magnetic maxima.

 Beginning with the Global Distribution of Oxygen